senorando/gut-buster-sprint2/Readme.md

 v.
 Cleaned up React by putting most of the HTML in components

 2. Jinal Patel *jsp88*
 i.
+Initialize the html and jsx files ii.
+Create add contents profiile.jsx iii.
+Create make form userform.jsx iv.
+Handle the frontend rendering for home.jsx and profile.jsx

 3. Nisarg Patel *np575*
 i.
-Added jsx files for the flow of login/home/profile page.
-2. added logic for bmr and daily calorie needs based on fitness goal.
-3. Figured out possible socket to client for bmr/daily calorie needs and Added sockets to fetch the information through API.
-5. Fixed Backend logic and added input validation to the Userform.
+Added jsx files for the flow of login/home/profile page. ii.
+Added logic for bmr and daily calorie needs based on fitness goal. iii.
+Figured out possible socket to client for bmr/daily calorie needs and Added sockets to fetch the information through API. iv.
+Fixed Backend logic and added input validation to the Userform.
-6. socket back the food search response to client and added tests for unmocked/mocked to increase coverage.
+v. socket back the food search response to client and added tests for unmocked/mocked to increase coverage.

 4. Oreoluwa Akeredolu *atorisemofe*